tomwayson/create-arcgis-app/README.md

 # Create ArcGIS App

+An example of how to use the ArcGIS platform in an application created with crete-react-app.

+The application uses [arcgis-rest-js](https://esri.github.io/arcgis-rest-js/) to authenticate users and search for items and the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) to show the extents of those items on a map.

+This is a React port of https://github.com/mjuniper/ambitious-arcgis-app-2018/, see that repository for more information on the motivation behind this application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**NOTE**: in order to see linting rules in your editor, you will need to install eslint globally (i.e. `npm i -g eslint`).

 ## Available Scripts